Feist (dog breed): Mountain Feist and Jack Russell Terriers

 Because of similarities in appearance, Mountain Feists are sometimes mistaken for Jack Russell Terriers, particularly in shelters and dog pounds.
 However, certain physical characteristics separate the two, and can be easy to identify to the trained eye.
 The coat of a feist is generally softer and smoother than that of a rough-coated Jack Russell.
 Its legs are longer and the tail of a Mountain Feist is usually shorter than that of a Jack Russell.

 Despite some physical similarities, however, the behavior and temperament of a Mountain Feist and a Jack Russell are often quite different.
 Most feists are fairly quiet dogs, and lack the tendency toward excessive barking demonstrated by some Jack Russells and other hunting dogs.
 Jack Russells also tend to be more combative.
 Finally, while active, most Mountain Feists do not generally exhibit the frenetic energy of Jack Russells.

 Some Mountain Feist bloodlines were indeed bred down from Jack Russell Terriers, crossing most likely with treeing dogs, such as Treeing Walker Hounds.
 Jack Russell traits often remain visible despite this crossbreeding.
 These descendants usually are mostly white in color with brown or black around the head and neck, with tall stand up, or button ears.
 These dogs usually hunt in packs in the Appalachian and Ozark Mountains.
 They use their eyes and ears exceptionally well.

 Feist and Rat Terrier

 Crossing of feist dogs has occurred since they are bred primarily for performance as hunting dogs.
-Despite considerable confusion, Mountain Feist or Treeing Feist dogs are their own unique breed.
-Where Rat Terriers are considered a specific breed within the feist type.
-Because the word "feist" refers to a general type of dog just as "hound" and "terrier" refer to a group of breeds, Rat Terriers are still often called "feists".
-The terriers brought to the US in the 1890s from England were crossed with feist dogs already here, in addition to some of the toy breeds (Toy Fox Terrier, Manchester Terrier, and Chihuahua) resulting in a smaller feist type dog with a more uniform appearance.
+Despite considerable confusion, Mountain Feist or Treeing Feist dogs are their own unique breed, where Rat Terriers are considered a specific breed within the feist type.
+Because the word "feist" refers to a general type of dog just as "hound" and "terrier" refer to a group of breeds, Rat Terriers are still often called "feists."
+The terriers brought to the U.S. in the 1890s from England were crossed with feist dogs already there, in addition to some of the toy breeds (Toy Fox Terrier, Manchester Terrier, and Chihuahua), resulting in a smaller feist-type dog with a more uniform appearance.